MostafaElbohoty97/DEPI-project/README.md

 ## Project Overview & Concept
 The **Global Stock Market Analysis** project is an end-to-end data analytics solution designed to ingest, clean, model, and visualize daily historical trading data of 10 major global stock indices (representing over 13,000 trading records).

 The primary objective of this project is to transform raw market indicators into actionable financial insights.
-By tracking liquidity (volume), market sentiment (Bullish vs. Bearish), historical trends, and market volatility across different countries, the project provides a unified multi-tool analytics experience utilizing **Microsoft Excel**, **Microsoft Power BI**, and **Tableau**.
+By tracking liquidity, market sentiment, historical trends, and volatility across different countries, the project provides a unified multi-tool analytics experience utilizing **Microsoft Excel**, **Microsoft Power BI**, and **Tableau**.

 ---